heinpen/Sorting-table-vanilla-js-webpack/README.md

 # Features

-- sort on click;
+- sort on click
-- search by name;
+- search by name

 # Usage